2005 Mercedes-Benz CLK

 The Mercedes V6 and V8 engines perform admirably and both benefit from a five-speed automatic transmission.
 The 215-horsepower CLK320 has all the power most drivers need, accelerating ably from a stoplight and driving the car smoothly through the gears.

-The 2004 Mercedes-Benz CLK hits the market as the best in its class.
-It marks a gracious return to style and elegance.
-It blends two body styles into a common, unified expression of refined, eye- and seat-of-the-pants-pleasure.
-The CLK is a rolling statement of style and taste, and a design that's likely to age well.
+The Mercedes-Benz CLK is among the best of its class, a rolling statement of style and taste, and a design that's likely to age well.

 |Model Line Overview|